Promotion and Advancement

-- is an annual family oriented celebration of local history.
-For one day only, two dozen of Windsor's heritage buildings (and other sites of local interest) are open to free public tours.
-The event is held annually in conjunction with Doors Open Amherstburg during the last weekend of September.
-For further information, please visit Doors Open Windsor
+Doors Open Windsor - is a bi-annual celebration of local history.
+For one weekend, Windsor's heritage buildings (and other sites of local interest) are open to free public tours, usually on a weekend in September.
+For further information, please visit Doors Open Windsor.

-- Displays - Watch for Windsor Heritage Committee displays at local festivals and gatherings.
+Displays - displays made at local festivals and gatherings.

-- Community Heritage Recognition Program - each year an individual who has made a lasting and significant contribution to heritage conservation in Windsor is honoured at City Council with a certificate and pin from the Ontario Heritage Foundation.
+Community Heritage Recognition Program - Individuals who had made a lasting and significant contribution to heritage conservation in Windsor was honoured at City Council with a certificate and pin from the Ontario Heritage Foundation.

-- New Official Plan Policies - The Windsor Heritage Committee was instrumental in incorporating new heritage conservation policies into the new Official Plan for the City.
+Official Plan Policies - The Windsor Heritage Committee was instrumental in incorporating new heritage conservation policies into the Official Plan for the City in the 2000s.

-- Archaeological Master Plan - The Windsor Heritage Committee was instrumental in the development of a new Archaeological Master Plan for Windsor.
+Archaeological Master Plan - The Windsor Heritage Committee was instrumental in the development of a new Archaeological Master Plan for Windsor in 2005.

-- Local Heritage Council - The Windsor Heritage Committee is pleased to participate in the community-based effort to organize an umbrella organization for local heritage and history groups.
+Local Heritage Council - The Windsor Heritage Committee was pleased to participate in the community-based effort to organize an umbrella organization for local heritage and history groups.

 For general information, call 311.
 For detailed inquiries, contact us at: